yorkbill/get-support/bxnui.md

 While Cloud Foundry was being contacted to create the resource, an error occurred.
 Cloud Foundry message: "{0}."

-For instructions to fix this problem, see the [Org's services limit is exceeded](/docs/apps/tutorials?topic=creating-apps-managingapps#ts_servicelimit){: external} troubleshooting topic.
+For instructions to fix this problem, see the [Freeing up used storage](/docs/services/Registry?topic=registry-registry_quota#registry_quota_freeup) troubleshooting topic.

 ## BXNUI2033E
  **Message**: The {1} resource wasn't modified.
 While Cloud Foundry was being contacted to modify the resource, an error occurred.
 Cloud Foundry message: "{0}."